Best Wood for Smoking Pork Butt: Here’s Why it’s Fruit Woods

 Typically of the fruit woods, my go to is cherry as cherry has a way of offering cuts of meat – specifically pork – an awesome red hue.

-However, for something like pork butt which is going to smoke for an extended period of time, this hue is going to be achieved no matter what.
+For something like pork butt which is going to smoke for an extended period of time, this hue is going to be achieved no matter what.

 peach wood